-The following diagram illustrates our current corporate structure and upon completion of this offering based on 1,200,000 shares of common stock being offered in this offering, assuming no exercise of the over-allotment option.
+The following diagram illustrates our current corporate structure and upon completion of this offering based on a proposed number of 3,000,000 shares of common stock being offered, assuming no exercise of the over-allotment option.
 All percentages reflect the voting ownership interests instead of the equity interests held by each of our stockholders given that each holder of common stock is entitled to one vote per one share of common stock and each holder of Series A Preferred Stock is entitled to ten votes per one share of Series A Preferred Stock.